temporalio/documentation/docs/php-retries.md

 ```

 To enable retries for a Workflow, you need to provide a retry policy via `ChildWorkflowOptions` for child Workflows or
-via `tWorkflowOptions` for top-level Workflows.
+via `WorkflowOptions` for top-level Workflows.

 There are some subtle nuances to how Workflow's history events are recorded when a `RetryOptions` is used.
 For an Activity with a `RetryOptions`: